This is developer information, mostly. It documents how we are using Maven for

 - OSGi packaging of some individual projects

-There are typically two versions of these files, corresponding to source (only)
+There are typically three versions of these files, corresponding to source (only)

-may have their own separate license and notice information.
-The source (only)
+may have their own separate license and notice information, and a special one for

 versions of these files are in SVN at the top level of various project hierarchies.